 From an Impressionist painting right into your garden: the tissue paper petals and luscious hues of annual and perennial poppies add a sense of history and vibrancy to the garden that few other flowers can match.
 Some poppies have a reputation of being difficult to cultivate, but one glance at a field of Alpine poppies in full bloom tells us that poppies are hardier than we give them credit for.
 Learn about eleven of the most beautiful garden poppies, and choose the one best suited for your region.

-Those cultivating zone 4-9 rock gardens in mountain regions should not pass up the chance to grow this hardy little wildflower in the landscape.
+Those cultivating zone 4 to 9 rock gardens in mountain regions should not pass up the chance to grow this hardy little wildflower in the landscape.
 As a perennial, Papaver alpinum is short-lived, but it will self-seed readily in areas with good drainage, producing late spring flowers in red, orange, yellow, and white shades.
 These poppies are much more compact than others, maxing out at 10 inches.

 The Eschscholzia Californica was named in honor of J.F.
 Eschscholtz, a surgeon aboard an exploratory ship that made note of the cheerful golden flower when spotted in 1816.
-The plants grow happily on California roadsides, and they also make a statement in water-wise flower gardens in zones 3-9.
-Most gardeners grow California poppies as annuals, relying on self-seeding for future blooms, but the plant may come back as a perennial in frost free areas.Continue to 5 of 10 below.
+The plants grow happily on California roadsides, and they also make a statement in water-wise flower gardens in zones 3 to 9.
+Most gardeners grow California poppies as annuals, relying on self-seeding for future blooms, but the plant may come back as a perennial in frost-free areas.Continue to 5 of 11 below.

 Named for their fluffy, peony-like blooms, Papaver paeoniflorum plants are a variety of breadseed poppies.
 Unlike true peonies, which can take a few seasons to get going, peony poppies will bloom the summer after a fall or winter sowing.
 The bluish-green foliage and giant seedpods add to the plant’s interest.